 – Learn a full shadow yoga form (prelude)

-– Make yourself familiar with asanas that will increase the freed up energy
+– Familiarise yourself with asanas that will free up more energy

-– Learn a closing sequence that energetically seals you
+– Learn a closing sequence that seals in your energy

 Building the foundation.
-Ayurvedic habit evolution and why it is important to have.
+Ayurvedic habit evolution and why it is important to have it.
 Get to know the basic habits that support a yogic lifestyle and practice (with homework).
-On a physical level: How to create a non harmful ujayi that leads natural into the 3 locks (bhandas).
+On a physical level: How to create a non-harmful ujayi that leads naturally into the 3 locks (bhandas).
 Exploring the kanda (center of self).
 Through various possibilities of warming up, creating a sequence and rhythm that sets up the mind and the body to engage with the Shadow Yoga form.
 Starting to work on the form.